-I am a business owner and have not filed my taxes
+I am a business owner and have not filed my taxes and my records are missing.

 This is a surprisingly common situation where the first non-filed year becomes the second, and the second becomes the third year of non-filing, and the returns eventually don’t get filed.